- What's new for continuing students in 2014?

 Other critical enrolment dates can be found on the Academic year dates page.

 You can enrol in additional topics, withdraw from topics, or change classes at any time until the last date to add or withdraw topics.
-See Important dates you need to know
+See Important dates you need to know above.

 Enrolment may be accepted after the last date to add topics, but prior to the census date, only if special approval is obtained.
 See more information via the Ask Trim website.